patrickkunka/easydropdown/README.md

 #### Group Label

+"Group label" components are added to groups derived from `<optgroup>` elements in the provided `<select>` element, and contain the value of the `label` attribute of the `<optgroup>`.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------- | -------------------------- |
 | Base        | `edd-group-label`     | `classNames.groupLabel`    |

 #### Option

+"Option" components make up the individual options of the dropdown menu.
+Additional classes are added when the option is in a "disabled", "focused", or "selected" state.

+The focused state is added on mouseover, or on keyboard focus (via the up/down arrow keys).
+If an option is disabled, it is no longer focusable or selectable.

 | State       | Default Class         | Configuration Option        |
 | ----------- | --------------------- | --------------------------- |